WCHN/CTseg/README.md

 CTseg can be used either as: **(1)** an SPM12 extension, by adding it to the toolbox folder of SPM and using the batch interface (SPM -> Tools -> CT Segmentation); or **(2)** by interfacing with the code directly (example below).

-A **skull-stripped** version of the input image is produced by default (prefixed ```s_``` to the original filename). **Total brain volume** (TBV) and **intercranial volume** (TIV) are also computed by the algorithm and returned as the second argument of the CTseg function.
+A **skull-stripped** version of the input image is produced by default (prefixed ```ss_``` to the original filename). **Total brain volume** (TBV) and **intercranial volume** (TIV) are also computed by the algorithm and returned as the second argument of the CTseg function.
 Note that both of these routines uses only the GM, WM and CSF segmentations of the algorithm.
 The skull-stripped volume will therefore not include the meninges, the sinuses or any calcifications; the TIV might therefore also be slighly underestimated.

 For converting **DICOM** CT to NIfTI, we recommend using SPM12's ```spm_dicom_convert```.
 This DICOM converter can deal with the fact that many CT images are often acquired with variable slice thickness.
 If this is not accounted for when reconstructing the NIfTI file, the head shape can be deformed.